gumstix/yocto-manifest/README.md

 To pick up the latest changes for all source repositories, run:

     $ repo sync

+Enter the Yocto environment:

+    $ source poky/oe-init-build-env

+    If you forget to setup these environment variables prior to bitbaking, your OS will complain that it can't find bitbake on the path.
+Don't try to install bitbake using a package manager, just run the command.

 You can then rebuild as before: